reportportal/docs/docs/installation-steps-advanced/UpgradingPostgreSQLForReportPortalV24.2AndLater.md

-# Upgrading PostgreSQL for ReportPortal
+# Upgrading PostgreSQL for ReportPortal v24.2 and later

 :::important
 This guide is intended for users planning to upgrade from Postgres 12 to a newer version, starting with ReportPortal version 24.2.